Modeling the Spectral Diversity of Quasars in the Sixteenth Data Release from the Sloan Digital Sky Survey: ACKNOWLEDGEMENTS

-\acknowledgements {The work of Allyson Brodzeller and Kyle Dawson was supported in part by U.S. Department of Energy, Office of Science, Office of High Energy Physics, under Award Number DESC0009959.
+{The authors wish to thank Stephen Bailey for very helpful discussions.
+The work of Allyson Brodzeller and Kyle Dawson was supported in part by U.S. Department of Energy, Office of Science, Office of High Energy Physics, under Award No. DESC0009959.

 Funding for the Sloan Digital Sky Survey IV has been provided by the Alfred P. Sloan Foundation, the U.S. Department of Energy Office of Science, and the Participating Institutions.

 SDSS-IV acknowledges support and resources from the Center for High Performance Computing at the University of Utah.
 The SDSS website is www.sdss.org.